phulst/node-tile38/README.md

 # Project roadmap

-The following commands/features are still on the roadmap:
+The following commands/features are still on the roadmap, in order of priority, high to low:

 - The executeFence method is still being tested and is not included in version 0.5.0 yet.
 To try it, please use the master branch of this project.